marioonor/marioonor/README.md

 ## 💼 About Me

-As a **Cybersecurity Specialist** and **Full-Stack Java Developer**, I bring together hands-on experience, leadership, and a strong technical foundation.
-Below are the reasons why I’d be an asset to your team:

----

 ### 🧠 Versatile Skill Set
 From defending enterprise environments to building secure **Spring Boot + Angular** applications, I bridge the gap between cybersecurity and software development.